Your browser version is not updated, please update it.

 Poste Italiane adopts an integrated decision-making process, providing for actions aimed at creating value in the short, medium and long term and taking into account the connections and interdependencies between the many factors that affect the Company’s ability to create value over time.

-The integrated approach adopted by Poste Italiane takes into account the combination, correlation and interdependence of issues that have a significant impact on the Group’s economic, social and environmental performance.
-In this regard, the decision-making process, which includes specific actions aimed at the pursuit of sustainable success, considers the connections and interdependencies between the multitude of factors that influence the Company’s ability to create lasting value.
-To this end, in accordance with the indications of the International Framework, the interconnections between the material issues for Poste Italiane and the main measurement metrics adopted are shown below
+The integrated approach adopted by Poste Italiane takes into account the combination, correlation and interdependence of issues that have a material impact on the Group's economic, social and environmental performance.
+In this contest, the decision-making process, which includes specific actions aimed at the pursuit of sustainable success, considers the connections and interdependencies between all factors that influence the Company's ability to create sustainable long-term value.
+To this end, in accordance with the indications of the International Framework, the interconnections between the material issues for Poste Italiane and the main measurement metrics adopted are shown below.

 Interconnection between material issues and metrics